mbogoevici/quickstarts-1/greeter-spring/readme.md

 greeter-spring: Greeter Example using Spring 3.1

-Author: Marius Bogoevici Level: Beginner Technologies:This example demonstrates the use of JPA 2.0 and JSP in JBoss Enterprise Application Platform 6 or JBoss AS 7.
+Author: Marius Bogoevici Level: Beginner Technologies: This example demonstrates the use of JPA 2.0 and JSP in JBoss Enterprise Application Platform 6 or JBoss AS 7.

 When you deploy this example, two users are automatically created for you: emuster and jdoe.
 This data is located in the src/main/resources/init-db.sql file.